Mapping the Stochastic Penal Colony: July 2022: 2 Supermax

 \subsection{OpenAI's Neutrality and Trustworthiness}

 Before \DALLE~2's beta opened up the system to users like me, it was available to a much smaller number of users, more like a research experiment.
-The system card~\cite{GreenProcopeea2022,ProcopeCheemaea2022} for the original release in April 2022 makes clear that \DALLE~2 was, in part, trained with ``publicly available sources''~\cite{MishkinAhmad2022}, which in all likelihood included Internet-sourced data similar to the LAION-400M dataset~\cite{SchuhmannVencuea2021}.
+The system card~\cite{GreenProcopeea2022,ProcopeCheemaea2022} for the original release in April 2022 makes clear that \DALLE~2 was, in part, trained with ``publicly available sources''~\cite{MishkinAhmad2022}, which in all likelihood included Internet-sourced data similar to the \V{LAION-400M} dataset~\cite{SchuhmannVencuea2021}.
 While OpenAI has declined to elaborate on the exact sources for \DALLE's training data, we know that such Internet-sourced datasets are anything but safe~\cite{BirhanePrabhuea2021}.
-That makes \DALLE{} unsafe by design.
+That makes \DALLE\ unsafe by design.

-As shown in Appendix~\ref{app:dalle-content-policy} on page~\pageref{app:dalle-content-policy}, \DALLE's content policy came right out against anything ``that could cause harm.''
+As shown in \REF{app:dalle-content-policy}, \DALLE's content policy came right out against anything that is ``not G-rated'' or ``that could cause harm.''
 In their \V{FAQ} entry for \DALLE's warnings~\cite{Natalie2022}, OpenAI claimed that ``safe usage of the platform is our highest priority.''
-Yet \DALLE's content policy disallowed \emph{all} political and health content.
-Those prohibitions are not just unusually broad, they also run directly counter the public interest in a democracy.
-At the same time, health, like politics, has become exceedingly partisan during the pandemic.
-That suggests a very specific kind of harm OpenAI seeks protection from---harm to its own reputation.
+While some of the violative categories include classes of content known to be causing human harm---e.g., exposure to violent games~\cite{AndersonShibuyaea2010, PrescottSargentea2018} or sexual content~\cite{MoriParkea2023, RodenhizerEdwards2019} for children and adolescents as well as exposure to political, health-related, and other misinformation for society in general~\cite{DennissLindberg2025, VasistChatterjeeea2024}, but also see~\cite{AdamsOsmanea2023}---\DALLE's content policy disallowed \emph{all} violent, sexual, political, and health content.
+Especially the prohibitions against the latter two categories are not just unusually broad, they also run directly counter the public interest in a democracy.
+At the same time, health, like politics over the years before, has become an exceedingly partisan topic during the pandemic.
+That suggests a very specific kind of harm OpenAI is seeking protection from---harm to its own reputation.